Returning home

 Having read the information in this section, consider the following:

-- Do I need to make changes to my home so I can move around safely?
+• Do I need to make changes to my home so it is safe and easy to move around? (for example: railing, remove rugs or clutter, stair glide)

-- Do I know what funding is available to help with the cost of making changes to my home?
+• Do I know what funding is available if changes are needed in my home?

-- Do I have an alert system so I can call for help in case of an emergency (for example, a medical alert device or a cell phone)?
+• Do I need a way to call for help in case of an emergency (for example: medical alert device, cell phone)?

-- Do I know what my options are if I can no longer live in my home?
+• Do I know where to get help if I can no longer live in my home?

 Where to get more information, help and support: